Rate this Page

 >>> # )

 This method: 1.
-Terminates all service actors in the current namespace 2.
+Terminates class/factory actors created by this registry 2.
+Removes externally-owned service clients without shutting owners down 3.
 Clears the registry actor’s internal state

 After calling reset(), all services will be removed and their actors will be killed.
 Any ongoing work will be interrupted.